awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_onprem.md

 **To view user kerberos settings**

-1. On your on\-premises domain controller, open Server Manager\.
+1. On your self\-managed domain controller, open Server Manager\.

 1. On the **Tools** menu, choose **Active Directory Users and Computers**\.